 What Are the Penalties Associated With IRS Non-Compliance?

 “Offshore evasion remains a primary focal point of overall IRS enforcement efforts.
 Our Criminal Investigation and civil enforcement teams work closely with the Justice Department in the international arena to ensure our nation’s tax laws are followed.
 Taxpayers considering hiding funds or assets offshore should think twice; the civil penalties and criminal sanctions can be severe.” – Chuck Rettig, IRS Commissioner

 The IRS website clearly states, “Failure to report offshore funds remains a crime,” and even lists it on their “IRS Dirty Dozen” list of scams.
-Accordingly, the penalties for failing to participate in one of the voluntary disclosure programs offered by the IRS are nothing short of harsh.
+Accordingly, the penalties for unreported foreign financial accounts after failing to participate in one of the voluntary disclosure programs offered by the IRS are nothing short of harsh.

 The IRS states in writing that violators are at risk for harsh penalties, stating that such “illegal scams” can lead to “significant penalties as well as interest and possible criminal prosecution.”
 While the nature of the issued penalties will depend on the organization and extent of the violations, the IRS will often take 50 percent of the value of the account and the violator may be subject to criminal charges.

 What Should Businesses Know Before Filing an FBAR Quiet Disclosure?